-The Board of Directors is responsible for the oversight of accounting and financial information.
-It reviews and validates the annual and interim financial statements.
-It is supported by the work of an Audit Committee described in paragraph 4.1.5 of Section 2 of the Registration Document.
+The Board of Directors is responsible for the ongoing oversight of accounting and financial information.
+It reviews and validates the annual and interim financial statements in consideration of the opinion expressed by the Audit Committee whose organisation, working procedures and primary responsibilities for the year ended on 31 December 2014 are described in paragraph 4.1.5 of Section 2 of the Registration Document.